vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 Also, a goal is to make this usable under a VPN in Windows.

-In this article, the network will be setup, a virtual host with basic software and configuration we want is made, an image in made of this virtual host which we will to make futher hosts.
+In this article, a private network will be setup, a virtual host is made with the basic software and configuration we want for future installations, and an image in made of the base virtual host to make virtual hosts in the future.
-In the future articles we will explain how to configure the software safely (MySQL, PostgreSQL, Ansible, RunDeck, Grafana with Prometheus and mysqld_exporter or with telegraph, etc).
+In the future articles we will explain how to configure the software safely (MySQL, PostgreSQL, Ansible, RunDeck, Grafana with Prometheus and mysqld_exporter or with Telegraph and Influx, etc).

+* Environment
+    * Ubuntu 22.4
+    * Virtual Box 7.0
+    * WSL Ubuntu 22.4 or Cygwin 3.4.9
+    * Windows 11 Home

 * [Links](#links)
 * [Create NAT Network](#nn)
 * [Install Linux base](#install)